-Young Internists who are towards the end of their training in Internal Medicine are selected and sponsored by their national societies to attend the School, usually 50 - 60 each year with 20 - 25 countries being represented.
-As a result of the School’s activities since 1998, nearly 1000 residents have passed through the European School and they now form the basis of the growing Young Internists network being developed by the Federation.
+Young Internists who are towards the end of their training in Internal Medicine are selected and sponsored by their national societies to attend the School.
+There are usually 40 - 50 attendees at each School with 20 - 25 countries being represented.
+As a result of the School’s activities since 1998, nearly 1000 residents have passed through the European School and they now form the basis of the growing Young Internists network being developed by the Federation across Europe.

 Application to Host the European School